 And the art is gorgeous!

-Like with Hana-Kimi, I own a single volume of Mars, volume 9.
+Like with Hana-Kimi, I own a single volume of Mars, volume 9 (also like Hana-Kimi, a local library owns the set).
 Oddly enough, when I first read Mars, it seemed very Western to me.
 Now that I am more familiar with manga tropes, it comes across as more shojo than I initially realized.
 But of course, there's a reason that shojo sells in America: some tropes never die.

 As well as Mars, I have also read Soryo's ES (Eternal Sabbath), which is interesting (she again deals with the idea of good and evil "twins") but not quite as captivating as Mars.